 I’m making the process sound harder than it really is, but here’s the most important thing to take away from this: if you have a story that’s begging to be told, please contact us (email@example.com) and let’s at least talk about it.
 And by the way, all our 2017 posts are linked at the bottom of this page, so check them out if you want to see some other examples from our guest authors.

 One of the good things about having been around for six years is having a body of work under your belt.
-What that means to you is that we’re going to start dusting off some of our older stories and re-posting them in a new Throwback Thursday feature.
-We have a little bit bigger audience now than we did when we first started blogging in 2012, but we published some pretty good stories back then, so why not re-post them?
-I’m betting that many of our readers have never seen most of these earlier LSC posts, and we’re hoping that you will enjoy them.
-I’m guessing you will.
+What that means to you is that we’re going to start dusting off some of our older stories and re-posting them in a Throwback Thursday feature.
+We have a little bit bigger audience now than we did when we first started, but we published some good stuff back then, so why not?
+I’m betting many of our readers have never seen some of these earlier LSC posts, and we’re hoping that you will enjoy them.

 Our last post of 2017 was the opening chapter in a new series we’re calling the Nala Chronicles, which features stories about our dog, Nala, and her journey from ugly little pup to a loyal, if not always obedient, river dog.
-The transition wasn’t always easy, but she’s still alive, so there’s that, and she’s given us some great stories along the way.
-We think you’ll like those stories…or your money back.
+The transition wasn’t always easy, but she’s still alive, so there’s that, and besides that, she’s given us some great stories along the way.
+We think you may like those stories…or your money back.